 You can expect to work a minimum of 10 hours per day, seven days per week.
 The 10 hours may be divided into split shifts of varying lengths.

-Contract length is normally between 5 - 10 months (depending on ship and position), followed by 2 months unpaid vacation.
+Contract length is normally between 5 - 10 months (depending on company, ship and position), followed by 2 months unpaid vacation.

 Your initial three months on board are considered a probationary period.
 At any time within this period, the Company can choose to terminate your employment agreement for sub-standard performance.